Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: Categories of comotives (main properties)

 Now we have certain inverse limits for objects (coming from) $C^b(\smc)$; this allows to define (reasonable) comotives for certain schemes that are not (necessarily) of finite type over $k$ (and for their disjoint unions).
 We also define certain Tate twists of those.

-We will call certain ind-schemes over $k$ {\it pro-schemes}.
-An ind-scheme $V/k$ is a pro-scheme if it is a countable disjoint union of schemes, such that each of them is a projective limit of smooth varieties of dimension $\le c_V$ for some fixed $c_V\ge 0$ (in the category of schemes) with connecting morphisms being open dense embeddings.
-One may say that a pro-scheme is a countable disjoint union of countable intersections of smooth varieties.
-Note that (the spectrum of) any function field over $k$ is a pro-scheme; any smooth $k$-variety is a pro-scheme also.
+We will call certain formal disjoint unions of projective limits of smooth varieties over $k$ {\it pro-schemes}.
+Such a union $V/k$ is a pro-scheme if it is a countable disjoint union of projective limits of smooth varieties of dimension $\le c_V$ for some fixed $c_V\ge 0$ (in the category of schemes) with connecting morphisms being open dense embeddings (note that these projective limits are often $k$-schemes).
+One may say that a pro-scheme is a countable disjoint union of intersections of smooth varieties.
+Note that (the spectrum of) any function field over $k$ yields a pro-scheme; any smooth $k$-variety or any its (semi)-localizations is a pro-scheme also.
 We have the operation of countable disjoint union for pro-schemes of bounded dimension.

 Now, we would like to present a (not necessarily connected) pro-scheme $V$ as projective limits of smooth varieties $V_i$.
 This is easy if $V$ is connected (cf. Lemma 3.2.9 of \cite{deggenmot}).
 In the general case one should allow (formally) zero morphisms between connected components of $V_i$ (for distinct $i$).
 So we consider a new category $\sv'$ containing the category of all smooth varieties as a (non-full!) subcategory.
 We take $\obj \sv'=\sv$; for any smooth connected varieties $X,Y\in \sv$ we have $\sv'(X,Y)=\mo_{\var}(X,Y)\cup\ns$; the composition of a zero morphism with any other one is zero; $\sv'(\sqcup_{i} X_i, \sqcup_{j} Y_j)=\sqcup_{i,j} \sv'(X_i,Y_j)$. $\sv'$ can be embedded into $\smc$ (certainly, this embedding is not full).